-Availability: Property of ensuring timely and reliable access to and use of control system information and functionality [10].
+Availability: Property of ensuring timely and reliable access to, and use of, control system (as defined by the ISA IEC 62443 standard) information and functionality [10].

-Incident: Event that is not part of the expected operation of a system or service that causes, or may cause, an interruption to, or a reduction in, the quality of the service provided by the control system
+Incident: Event that is not part of the expected operation of a system or service that causes, or may cause, an interruption to, or a reduction in, the quality of the service provided by the control system [10].